Ligand hole driven metal-insulator transition in a prototypical transition metal double perovskite oxide Ca$_2$FeMnO$_6$

-In the present case of alternate occupation of e$_g$ orbital at two iron sites (see Fig. \ref{femnd_charge}) should lead to ferromagnetic alignment [c-K-K], in order to gain onsite Hund's energy (J$_H$) with exchange parameter $J=-\frac{2t^2}{U-J_H}$ (for Mott insulator) or $J=-\frac{3J_H}{2\Delta_{CT}}\cdot \frac{2t^{2}_d}{\Delta_{CT}+\frac{U_p}{2}}$ (for charge-transfer insulator).
-However, TM$-$O$-$TM angle at 2 K deviates from perfect 180$^\circ$ and the resulting magnetic interaction is not of pure 180$^{\circ}$ or 90$^{\circ}$, rather something in between due to buckling of TM$-$O$-$TM bonds.
-Thus, the $d-d$ orbital overlaps are not only mediated by $p_\sigma$ orbitals, but also through $p_\pi$ orbitals.
-As a result half filled orthogonal $e_{g}$ and $t_{2g}$ orbitals as shown in Fig.~\ref{femnd1} at two iron sites have considerable overlap with each other via $p_\pi$ orbitals.
-Since more antiferromagnetic interction channel open up in this process, antiferromagnetic exchange dominates over ferromagnetic exchange and ground state becomes antiferromagnetic.
-But this perfect antiferromagnetic order is not stable due to presence of quasi-mobile ligand holes.
-These ligand holes can gain kinetic energy through hopping among neighboring sites and reduce the cost of Hund's energy, if the antiferromagnetic alignment is canted.
-This mechanism of magnetic exchange interaction due to mobile or bound carriers are known as double exchange \cite{16,17}.
-The competition between super-exchange and double-exchange interaction gives rise to canted antiferromagnetic alignment in the ground state at 2 K as seen in the Table~Sxx.
-Furthermore, the Mn$^{4+}$ sites, the e$_g$ orbitals remain unoccupied and interaction between half-filled $t_{2g}$ orbitals leads to antiferromagnetic alignment, while super-exchange interaction between half filled $e_{g}$ orbitals of Fe, and empty $e_{g}$ orbitals of Mn shows weak ferromagnetic coupling as shown by Fig.~\ref{femnd1} and Fig.~\ref{femnd_charge}.
+It is plausible that alternate occupation of e$_g$ orbital at charge-disproportionated Fe (see Fig. \ref{femnd_charge}) may lead to ferromagnetic (FM) alignment [c-K-K], in order to gain onsite Hund's energy (J$_H$) with exchange parameter $J=-\frac{2t^2}{U-J_H}$ (for Mott insulator) or $J=-\frac{3J_H}{2\Delta_{CT}}\cdot \frac{2t^{2}_d}{\Delta_{CT}+\frac{U_p}{2}}$ (for charge-transfer insulator).
+However, TM$-$O$-$TM angle at 2 K deviates from perfect 180$^\circ$ and hence the resulting magnetic interaction deviates from that expected for pure 180$^{\circ}$ or 90$^{\circ}$.
+Thus, the $d-d$ orbital overlaps are not only mediated by $p_\sigma$ orbitals but also through $p_\pi$ orbitals.
+As a result, half-filled orthogonal $e_{g}$ and $t_{2g}$ orbitals (see Fig.~\ref{femnd1}) have considerable overlap with each other via $p_\pi$ orbitals.
+The increased AFM exchange strength makes AFM preferable to FM.
+However, the perfect AFM order is not stable due to the presence of quasi-mobile ligand holes.
+Instead canted AFM would be more favorable as ligand holes can gain enough kinetic energy through hopping among neighboring sites that would reduce the cost of Hund's energy.
+This mechanism of magnetic exchange interaction due to mobile or bound carriers is mediated by the double exchange (DE) due to ligand hole causing the charge-disproportionation.
+The competition between super-exchange and DE interaction gives rise to canted AFM alignment in LT phase, as seen in Table~S2\cite{supp}.
+At Mn$^{4+}$ sites, the e$_g$ orbitals remain unoccupied and interaction between half-filled $t_{2g}$ orbitals leads to AFM alignment, while SE interaction between half filled $e_{g}$ orbitals of Fe and empty $e_{g}$ orbitals of Mn shows weak FM coupling as shown in Fig.~\ref{femnd1} and \ref{femnd_charge}.